matejnesuta/IOS-project-vol.2/README.md

 # IOS Project Vol. 2: Semaphores
 The second project I did for my Operating Systems class on BUT FIT.
 The task is inspired by a molecule synchronization problem from Allen B. Downey's "The Little Book of Semaphores".
-One of the best and most fun projects in the course.
+One of the best and most fun projects in the uni.
 Final score: 15/15.

 ## How to run: